1935 Bushehr KLM Douglas DC-2 crash

-On 16 July 1935 a Douglas DC-2 aircraft, registration PH-AKM, was operated by KLM, flying from Batavia, Dutch East Indies with several stopovers to Schiphol, Amsterdam, the Netherlands.
-After an emergency landing in Bushire, Iran, the plane crashed the next day during take-off and the plane burned down.
+On 17 July 1935, the day after it had made an emergency landing, the KLM Douglas DC-2 aircraft, crashed during takeoff from Bushire in Iran.
+All passengers and crew survived without injury.
+The aircraft, registration PH-AKM, had been flying from Batavia, Dutch East Indies (now Jakarta in Indonesia), with a final scheduled destination of Schiphol, Amsterdam, in the Netherlands.
 The accident was one of three major international passenger flight accidents of KLM that week and became known as the "black week".
 This left KLM short of crew and airplanes.

 Flight and accident

 The Douglas DC-2 PH-AKM (named: "Maraboe") operated by KLM departed on Saturday 13 July 1935 from Batavia, Dutch East Indies, via several stopovers including Medang, Rangoon, Jodhpur and Bagdad to Amsterdam, the Netherlands.
 Due to bad weather the airplane made an emergency landing in Bushire, Iran, in the evening of 16 July 1935.
 In the early morning of 17 July 1935 (12.30 u.
 GMT) the airplane departed to continue its journey to the next intermediate stop in Baghdad, Iraq.
 The runway of Bushire was not good, described as a very bumpy grass field and was the worst runway on the route from the Dutch East Indies to the Netherlands.
 The airplane took off in darkness.
 The track was illuminated with stable lanterns.
 After around 300 meters with a speed of around 120 km/h the airplane bumped into a hole and jumped as a result of that around three meters into the air.
 According to an eye witness the plane had enough speed to stay in the air.
 However, the plane flipped hard back onto the runway.
 The impact caused the right landing gear to retract and damaged parts of the wing, including fuel lines.
 The airplane was leaning slightly to the right and came to a stop.
 Due to the fuel that poured out, or due to back-fire of a sudden stop of the engine the plane caught fire.
 The passengers and crew were able to leave the aircraft unharmed.
 The pilot didn’t turn off the engines and didn’t close the fuel tap.
 Besides of that the Lux fire extinguishing system was not used.
 The rear part of the aircraft burned down completely and most of the luggage and mail bags were lost.